 Reviewers describe it in terms you don't usually read about a public course in Brockton.
 "A classic old New England gem."
 "One of the best conditioned courses I played all year."
 At least one reviewer specifically says they want to keep it a secret.
 The greens come up in almost every positive review as the highlight.

 The distance keeps it off most people's radar.
 At 18 miles from downtown, D.W.
 Field requires a 30-minute drive south on Route 24 and there's no obvious reason to make the trip unless someone tells you to.
-At $82 for 18 holes with a 4.3 rating, it's in a different category from municipal options at the same price.
+At $82 for 18 holes with a 4.3 rating, it beats the munis at that price.

 If you've played Ponkapoag and left frustrated, D.W.
 Field is 6 miles further south and a different experience entirely.